The SUDS scale, short for Subjective Units of Distress Scale, is a simple tool used to measure emotional distress on a scale from 0 to 10.

 Visual formats are especially helpful for children and adolescents.

-While the SUDS scale can be used broadly, it is especially important in Exposure Therapy and Exposure and Response Prevention (ERP).
+While the SUDS scale can be used broadly, it is especially important in Exposure Therapy and Exposure and Response Prevention (ERP) and Prolonged Exposure (PE).

 In these treatments, individuals gradually approach feared thoughts, situations, or sensations instead of avoiding them.